Trade Gold Trading

 Net Profit = 252,000 - 36,000 = 216,000 pips

-The above is just an example of the amount you will make that will depend on the risk: reward ratio of your Gold trading system along with its win percentage ratio.
+The above is just one example of the money you'll make, and it will depend on how your Gold system balances risk and reward, plus its win rate.

-Maximum Number of Open Position A final point to consider is the maximum number of open positions - that is the maximum number of trades that you want to be in at any one time.
-This is another factor to decide when managing your account capital.
+Maximum Number of Open Position A final point which to consider is the max number of open trade positions - that is the max number of trade positions that you want to be in at any one time.
+This is another aspect/factor to decide when managing your trading account capital.

-If for example, you chose a 2% risk management method per trade, you may also say chose to be in a maximum of 5 positions at any one given time.
-If all 4 of those positions close at a loss on the same day, then you would have an 8% decrease in your account balance that day.
+For instance, if you adopt a 2% risk management protocol per trade, you might simultaneously limit yourself to holding a maximum of 5 positions.
+Should all four of those positions close out at a loss on the very same trading day, your equity balance for that day would reflect an 8% reduction.

-Invest Sufficient Capital One of the worst mistakes that traders can make is attempting to open a trading account without sufficient capital.
+Invest Sufficient Capital One of the worst mistakes that traders can make is attempting to open a trading account without enough capital.

-It is the ability to give a Gold trade the time to develop without hastily taking yourself out of the market simply because you are uncomfortable with risk.
-Discipline is also the ability to continue to stick to your trading plan rules even after you have suffered losses.
-Do your best to cultivate the level of discipline required to be profitable when trading Gold online.
+It is the ability to give a Gold trade the time to develop without hastily taking yourself out of the market simply because you're uncomfortable with risk.
+Discipline is also the ability to continue to stick to your plan rules even after you've suffered losses.
+Do your best to cultivate the level of discipline required and needed to be profitable when trading Gold online.